 Should any conflicts occur between QMP 2.1 and QMP 2.2c, QMP 2.2c requirements shall govern.

-QMP 2.5a – RFQ Quality Requirements (small-medium scope subcontractor) serves as the specification for Tier 2-3 RFQ, Contractor to Subcontractor requirements for quality management – smaller scope, therefore much less detailed requirements for quality management (same option for smaller scope subsubcontractors).
+QMP 2.5a – RFQ Quality Requirements (small-medium scope subcontractor) serves as the specification for Tier 2-3 RFQ, Contractor to Subcontractor requirements for quality management – smaller scope, therefore much less detailed requirements for quality management (same option for smaller scope sub-subcontractors).

 QMP 2.5a (by virtue of a very short and to the point requirement for Quality Commitment, Work Method, and inspection checklist) provides a revision toward the goal of minimizing the detail required for quality management, and providing a Quality Plan Template for even the smallest of subcontractors.